JJ/granada-off/text/university.md

 Finally, for a glimpse of he future, visit the gleaming and spanking new Biosanitary campus, which started to be used at the beginning of the first semester of the 2015-2016 course.
-It is white, it has high-rises, and the professors hated it and almost went on strike before being forced to occupy it: It was too far away from their clinics and home offices, it did not have enough parking space, it had a single bus line going through it.
-It does have nice light rail stations, but no actual light rail, so no joy.
+It is white, it has high-rises, and the professors hated it and all but went on strike before being forced to occupy it: It was too far away from their private practices, clinics and home offices, it did not have enough parking space, it had a single bus line going through it.
+It does have nice light rail stations, but no actual light rail, so no joy for the time being.
 Be that as it may, it is now working and surrounded by research centers and weed-filled empty lots, so it kind of looks like the kind of place zombie fighters might go looking for a cure in a post-apocalyptic world.
-In fact, the main city morgue is part of the campus, so if that is the most likely place that kind of thing will begin.
+In fact, the main city morgue is part of the campus, so if that zombiepocalypse eventually happens is the most likely place that kind of thing will begin.
 But it is evolving and there might no weeds, or chest-high ones, by the time you read this.